BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 This ‘additional fee’ is quite expensive though — $49 per month on the ‘Standard’ and ‘Plus’ plans, $99 per month on the ‘Pro’ plan and $249 per month on the ‘Enterprise’ plan.

-For additional insights into your store (particularly where traffic to it is concerned) you can of course install Google Analytics and use goals to measure conversions and create custom reports.
+For additional insights into your BigCommerce store (particularly where traffic to it is concerned) you can of course install Google Analytics and use goals to measure conversions and create custom reports.
+But you’ll have to factor in some configuration time for that.

 Finally, BigCommerce also provides a native integration with Google BigQuery, which allows you to make use of Google’s ‘Looker Studio’ tool for custom reporting purposes (this is available on the BigCommerce ‘Pro’ plan or higher).